pvicente/tox-docker-vscode-template/README.md

 ## Actions you can do for now

-- Run all CI environments available in tox in the vscode terminal (Note: pypy is skipped at the moment some tests are failing and I haven't seen that CI is running them).
+- Run all CI environments available in tox in the vscode terminal.
+  >Note: pypy is skipped at the moment not tested in CI for tox project.

 - Run/Debug tests inside VS Code with any python virtual environment created by tox.
 By default **dev** environment is enabled, but you can choose **py27, py36, docs ...** if you've created them in the terminal.
   >Note: if you don't see them after create >Reload Window and they should be available at the bottom of your screen.